 I wrote this post in anticipation of Valentines Day, but this volcano can easily be year-round decor.
 He’d be great for a kids room or playroom!

-And if you are looking for more Valentines ideas, I have this free printable (and hilarious, in my opinion) card, and this French Valentines card for kids.
+And if you are looking for more Valentines ideas, I have this post of 16 Valentine’s Day Embroidery Ideas, this free printable (and hilarious, in my opinion) card, and this French Valentines card for kids.
 It’s shockingly hard, in a bilingual country, to find french cards!
 So I made my own.
+I also just finished this very Valentine’s appropriate embroidery pattern!

 Alright, let’s make this cutie!